gdgpisa/devfest-2025/src/assets/post/media_partners.md

+---
+title: THANK YOU to all our incredible Media Partners
+date: 2025-03-29
+---

 🎉🚀 A HUGE THANK YOU to all our incredible Media Partners across different tech communities! 📡🌐 We're grateful to the amazing partners who help amplify our voices, spread tech knowledge, and connect passionate professionals:
 🔹 Android Developers Italia 🤖